rokmr/notes/docs/cv/detection/DETR.md

 **Transformer decoder**

-The difference with the original transformer is that our model decodes the N objects in parallel at each decoder layer, while Vaswani et al use an autoregressive model that predicts the output sequence one element at a time.
+The difference with the original transformer is that our model decodes the N objects in parallel at each decoder layer, while transformer use an autoregressive model that predicts the output sequence one element at a time.

 **Prediction feed-forward networks (FFNs)**